bwallace4/p3-python-command-line-project/README.md

 ## Usage

-This is how we communicate with the terminal
+This is how we communicate with the terminal run  ./cli.py My lib.py is where I keep most of my data. seed.py is where i seed my data using the faker library. debug.py is where I test bugs in my application. models.py is where I keep my data tables.